Public Health England (PHE) is now releasing a rolling 7 day case total for every Medium Super Output Area (MSOA) in the country.

 I’ve also added a visualisation tracking the change in case numbers throughout the course of the pandemic.
 The red shaded (MSOA) areas are those where more than 1,000 students live during term time.

 And here is a detailed look at case rates in “student areas” – which I define as MSOAs with more than 1,000 students in term-time residence.

 On 16 November the data was refined by reassigning cases to the address given while testing (as opposed to the NHS registration address, which previously meant some student cases were counted at their home domicile).
 You can read more about what this meant here.

-I’ll keep this as up-to-date as I can, PHE data releases allowing.
-If you are interested in the stories behind the data, or term time residence data for Scotland, do have a look at the other article.
+If you are interested in the stories behind the data, or term time residence data for Scotland, do have a look at my earlier article.

 MSOA daily dashboard (Wales)

 Last updated 23 June 2021, based on the most recent available data for the last 7 days of cases.

 This visualisation is based on data from Public Health Wales (PHW), available via its own tableau visualisation.
 As with the dashboard for England I have added the HESA/Jisc student residence data for 2018-19 and locations for campuses where higher education is available.

 This is the same graph as previously.
 It shows much smaller areas, but the data is a week old – and updates every week.